adopted-ember-addons/ember-collection/README.md

 If you do not provide a `scroll-change` action name or closure action, scrolling will work normally.

 If you *do* specify `scroll-change`, ember-collection assumes that you want to handle the scroll-change action in a true data down, actions up manner.
 For this reason, ember-collection will not set `scroll-left` and `scroll-top` itself, but rather rely on you to update those properties based on action handling as you see fit.
+You can also specify a `scroll-index` if this is specified, then the corresponding item will be scrolled into view.

 An example of specifying an action and keeping scrolling working normally looks like this: